 - Set up your assembly line: 1 plate, 3 shallow bowls and a baking dish.

-- In bowl #1: Mix starch with cayenne pepper, salt and pepper.
+- Bowl #1: Mix starch with cayenne pepper, salt, and black pepper.

-- In bowl #3: Mix chopped cashews with shredded coconut.
+- Bowl #3: Mix chopped cashews with shredded coconut.

 - Dredge fish portions (top only) in starch mixture, shaking off excess.